Position: Nonprofit Business Development Intern

 Location: Washington, DC

-The Brady Campaign and Center to Prevent Gun Violence is seeking a highly motivated, creative, organized Nonprofit Business Development Intern.
+The Brady Campaign and Center to Prevent Gun Violence is seeking a highly motivated, creative, organized Nonprofit Business Development Intern for the Spring 2019 semester.
 Come join a growing development team; we’re recruiting an intern interested in learning how nonprofits develop, cultivate and solicit new and existing business and revenue.
-The Nonprofit Business Development Intern will report directly to the Fundraising and Corporate Relations Associate and Special Gifts Manager but will work closely with the entire development staff and volunteers to support Brady’s efforts.
+The Nonprofit Business Development Intern will report directly to the Institutional Giving Manager and Special Gifts Manager but will work closely with the entire development staff and volunteers to support Brady’s efforts.

 - Conduct research and analysis on prospective and existing individual, foundation and corporate partners

 - Draft and/or edit business development materials such as correspondence, reports, proposals and donor appeals

 - Assist with strategies for donor cultivation and solicitation

 - Assist with donor and grant database management in ROI Solutions and NEON, Brady’s donor databases

 - Complete a semester-specific project based on the team’s needs